superfive666/pulumi-dw/SecurityGroup.md

 # Security Group Configurations

-There are total 7 distinguishable security groups required for setting up the environments:
+There are total 7 distinguishable security groups required for setting up the environments.

+All security groups will have egress rules to all IPv4 and IPv6 address.

+For security groups ingress rules please refer to the table below:

 | Security Group | Purpose | Type | Protocol | Port Range | Source | Description |
 | :---: | :---: | :---: | :---: | :---: | :---: | :--- |